daDammi/LoveLetter/README.md

 Each turn consists of two steps:

-- The active player draws a card and has now to cards.
+- The active player draws a card and has now two cards.
 All non active players always have one card.
 - Choose one card to play, resolving its effect immediately.
 Discard the card face up.
 Effects target other players unless otherwise stated.

-Then the turn passes clockwise.

 A player is out of the round if they: